 - 3.43 Ministers oversee and manage the Crown's interests in, and relationships with, the Crown entities in their portfolios, and carry out any statutory responsibilities conferred on them as Ministers. - 3.44 The Minister's role and responsibilities are to: - (a) appoint and maintain an effective governance board.
-Appointments must be made based on merit and in accordance with any other statutory criteria and process for appointment; - (a)(b) provide the Crown entity board with clear performance expectations; - (b)(c) participate in setting the direction of Crown entities, which may include setting the direction for multiple agencies in a sector; - (e)(d) monitor and review Crown entity operations and performance; and - (d)(e) manage risks on behalf of the Crown. - 3.45 The Crown Entities Act 2004 (and other legislation that relates to particular Crown entities) sets out the extent of the control the Minister has over a Crown entity.
+Appointments must be made based on merit and in accordance with any other statutory criteria and process for appointment; - (b) provide the Crown entity board with clear performance expectations; - (c) participate in setting the direction of Crown entities, which may include setting the direction for multiple agencies in a sector; - (d) monitor and review Crown entity operations and performance; and - (e) manage risks on behalf of the Crown.

+- 3.45 The Crown Entities Act 2004 (and other legislation that relates to particular Crown entities) sets out the extent of the control the Minister has over a Crown entity.
 The extent of this control depends on the entity's category and type, and whether it has any statutorily independent functions.
 For example, Crown agents must give effect to, and autonomous Crown entities must have regard to, any government policy that relates to the entity's functions and objectives, when directed by the relevant responsible Minister.
-A Minister may not direct an Independent Crown Eentity to have regard to gGovernment policy unless specifically provided for in an Act.
-Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (22) 2 -Revised Fees Framework for members appointed to bodies in which the Crown has an interest).

-- A Minister with a Crown entity in his or her portfolio can require the Crown entity to enter into an output agreement whereby the Crown funds the entity or the Crown entity's services are paid for by fees and levies.
-In some cases, a Minister may direct a Crown entity to follow a certain course of action.
+A Minister may not direct an independent Crown entity to have regard to government policy unless specifically provided for in an Act.
+Similarly, the remuneration of members of some Crown entities is set by Ministers in accordance with the fees framework applying from time to time to statutory and other bodies in which the Crown has an interest (see Cabinet Office circular CO (22) 2 Revised Fees Framework for members appointed to bodies in which the Crown has an interest). - 3.46 In some cases, a Minister may direct a Crown entity to follow a certain course of action.
 These powers of direction are likely to be used infrequently because other tools such as letters of expectation work well to convey Ministers' expectations. - 3.47 The Minister for the Public Service's portfolio responsibility includes responsibility for Crown entities.
 Ministers should consult the Minister for the Public Service before Cabinet considers any proposal that could establish a new Crown entity.
 The Minister of Finance also has statutory responsibilities under the Crown Entities Act 2004 and should be consulted when appropriate.